JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

 tags = ["simplicity"]
 slug = "autoscaling-not-a-panacea"
 +++
-Back in the day when The Cloud (AWS) was The New Hot Thing, I thought autoscaling would solve most of our problems related to costs, availability, performance, and scalability.
+Back in the day when The Cloud (AWS) was The New Hot Thing:tm:, I thought autoscaling would solve most of our problems related to costs, availability, performance, and scalability.
 Over the years, I have learned that autoscaling has a high maintenance cost, adds complexity, and [doesn't solve all those